ArchanaLakshminarasimman/text-summary-project/README.md

 - Notebook outputs were cleared and sensitive tokens were removed before preparing this repository for GitHub.
 - The main notebooks were lightly polished with intro cells so the repo is easier to browse in GitHub.
-- This repository preserves the original project artifacts while reorganizing them into a cleaner portfolio-friendly layout.
+- This repository preserves the original project artifacts in a cleaner portfolio-friendly layout, but the notebooks still reflect the original Colab/Kaggle workflow.